 Rugers are tough, durable, reliable, accurate, and shootable.
 I have not owned a Ruger shotgun or centerfire rifle but I have owned a rimfire rifle, single action revolvers, double action revolvers, rimfire pistols, and now a centerfire pistol.
+(Since penning this article in 2004 I purchased a Ruger Scout Rifle in .308 Winchester).
 They are all Great Guns.

 Rugers are not perfect.
 They are meant to be accessible to every man, and that means holding down the price.
 Sometimes a design may not allow for the most elegant feature and still be affordable.
 And Rugers are definitely affordable.
 That is the final piece of the Ruger puzzle.
 If you want a rifle or a revolver or a pistol, Ruger makes one you can afford, no matter your financial strata.